 Parliament Square

-Concrete and fractured surfaces shaped the environment, their erosion mirroring Kat’s unraveling faith in the institutions around her.
-The palette stayed cold and gray, stripping the space of comfort and creating a setting that felt both public and isolating.
-Every choice was about grounding the audience in a world where decay and inevitability pressed against the character’s private despair.
+Concrete and fractured surfaces shaped the environment, their erosion mirroring Kat’s unraveling faith in institutions.
+A cold, gray palette stripped away comfort and created a setting that felt both public and isolating—pressing the political against private despair.

-By keeping the design minimal, I wanted the focus to remain on the action and the difficult questions the play demands.
-Without ornamentation, the stage invited a meditative rhythm while holding a sharp edge of confrontation.
-The audience could not escape the weight of Kat’s decision, nor the political and personal cost it carried.
+By keeping the design minimal, the focus stayed on action and the questions the play demands.
+Without ornamentation, the stage invited a meditative rhythm with a sharp edge of confrontation.
+The audience couldn’t escape the weight of Kat’s decision, nor the personal and political cost it carried.

-The scenic world became more than a backdrop—it embodied the themes of sacrifice and resilience that drive the play.
-The stone circle, the textures of decay, and the empty expanse worked together to hold the tension between the human and the political, leaving the story to resonate long after the final scene—fighting for change.
+The scenic world became more than backdrop: the stone circle, textures of decay, and empty expanse together embodied sacrifice and resilience—holding tension between the human and the political long after the final scene.

 Creative Team